-The Pros & Cons of Drinking Water Before Bed
+The Benefits (& Disadvantages) of Drinking Water Before Bed

 There’s nothing quite as frustrating as waking up in the middle of the night with a throat as dry as sandpaper.
 Add in a walk down a cold, dark flight of stairs for a glass of water, and the whole thing becomes a real inconvenience.
 If you always drink water before bed, or leave a glass ready for throughout the night, you’re off to a good start.
 Scientific research has identified a number of benefits to drinking water before bed.
 Unfortunately, there are downsides too.
 Here, we’ll explore how to strike the balance and explain why it’s important to stay hydrated.